ooooverflow/BiSeNet/README.md

 This Repo|126.8|53.7|23.6

 This shows the speed comparison between paper and my implementation.
-1. The numbers in first row mean input image resolution.
+1. The number in first row means input image resolution.
-2. The numbers in second and third row mean FPS.
+2. The number in second and third row means FPS.
 3. The result is based on resnet-18.

 ## Future work